Paul Roos (Australian rules footballer): Fitzroy

 Roos played for Fitzroy Football Club from 1982 until 1994, where he played for a total of 269 games and kicked a total of 270 goals.

 Sydney Swans

 Roos joined Sydney Swans in 1995 on a three-year contract.
 While Roos was at the Swans, he was one of Sydney's best in the 1996 AFL Grand Final loss to North Melbourne.
 He again qualified as an All-Australian in 1996 and 1997.
 He finished his playing career at the Sydney Swans with 87 games and 19 goals at the end of 1998.

 In his playing days, he was often cheered by supporters with a distinctive, deep rolling roar of "ROOOOOOS!".

 Coaching career

 United States

-When his playing career ended, in 1999, Roos moved to the United States, his wife’s homeland, Roos then spent some time in the United States and coached the national side to victory over Canada.
+When his playing career ended, in 1999, Roos spent some time in the United States, his wife's homeland.
+He coached the national Australian rules team to victory over Canada.
 He is often credited as one of the key people in the success of the fledgling United States Australian Football League, establishing networks with key people in the country.